solidi/writing/22-what-is-an-engineering-manager-anyway.md

 **They have to make tough decisions.** Sometimes a decision is necessary.
 Information will be incomplete, and it will be hard.
 But the weight of not making the decision is worse than making one no matter how unclear the outcome.

 **With their decisions, fairness, and no surprises.** EMs make decisions that weigh options fairly.
-They communicate effectively by having 1-on-1s, staff meetings and are right there with the team.
+They communicate effectively by having one-on-ones, staff meetings and are right there with the team.
 There are no surprises.

 **And impact the lives of others.** What managers say has an impact on others.
 If done right, they see those grow, and in turn, see [themselves grow](https://www.atlassian.com/blog/leadership/new-manager-tips).
-Above all, they served the business well with their tenure.
+Above all, they serve the business well.

 ---